htcondor/htcondor/docs/platform-specific/linux.rst

 New releases of Red Hat usually change the versions of some or all of the above system-level components.
 A version of HTCondor that works with one release of Red Hat might not work with newer releases.
-The following sections describe the details of HTCondor’s support for the currently available versions of Red Hat Linux on x86 architecture machines.
+The following sections describe the details of HTCondor's support for the currently available versions of Red Hat Linux on x86 architecture machines.

 Linux Address Space Randomization